 Is equity release safe?

 One of the biggest common misconceptions surrounding equity release is that the sector is unregulated – but this just isn’t true.
+There are a number of protections in place to ensure the safety of equity release plans.
 All our advisers feature on the list of qualified professionals provided by the Equity Release Council, who, in turn, heavily regulate our sector.

 You can also be assured that lenders only accept an equity release application following advice from an authorised and qualified equity release adviser.
 Our advisers provide quality advice from the whole of the market, with no pressure.
 This allows you to make a decision in your own time, either in the comfort of your own home, or over the telephone.